NSiddeley/Reinforcement-Learning/README.md

 ## Environment

 The `GridWorld` environment is a 10x10 grid with:
-- A goal state at the bottom-right corner (9,9).
+- A goal state at the top-right corner (9,9).
 - Walls and doors that restrict movement between rooms.
 - Rewards: +1 for reaching the goal, -1 otherwise.
 - Stochastic transitions controlled by parameters `p1` (intended move), `p2` (stay in place), and `p3` (adjacent moves).